Systems

 Let's create the organized home you've been waiting for

 The last step of any project is exciting, it’s the home stretch.
 If you’ve ever run a marathon, you know how that last mile feels.
-I’ve only ever run a half marathon and know how that last mile feels so imagine a full marathon the last mile feels even greater.
-The last step of any organizing project is labeling.
+The last step of any organizing project is adding labels.
 This step is often missed because you just want to be done.
 Skipping the last step of labeling will cost you in the long run.
 If you are going to do it, do it right.

 I decided to take the kitchen scissors and labeled them in bright orange “KITCHEN”.
 In the gift wrap organizer, I placed a pair there and labeled them “GIFT WRAP” and guess what?!
 They both have been there now for weeks!